hls333555/OpenGL/README.md

 * Create a vertex buffer - array of bytes of GPU memory(VRAM)
 * Create a shader

-**The basic concept is that we define a bunch of data which represents the triangle and put it into the GPU's VRAM and then we want to issue a drawcall which is basically a draw command - read those data from VRAM and draw it on the screen, after that we need to tell the GPU how to interpret the data(interpret it as like a bunch of positions on the screen and draw them up into a triangle), that's what shader is.**
+**The basic concept is that we define a bunch of data which represents the triangle and put it into the GPU's VRAM and then we want to issue a draw call which is basically a draw command - read those data from VRAM and draw it on the screen, after that we need to tell the GPU how to interpret the data(interpret it as like a bunch of positions on the screen and draw them up into a triangle), that's what shader is.**

 OpenGL specifically operates like a **state machine**.
 You set a series of states and then if you want to draw a triangle, which is very contextual, you do not need to pass all OpenGL needs to draw a triangle, in fact, OpenGL knows what it needs to draw a triangle because it is part of the state. **Basically, you just need to tell OpenGL to select a buffer, then select a shader and finally draw the triangle.** Based on which buffer and which shader you've selected, that's going to determine what triangle gets drawn and where etc.